Welcome to the Catalyst Pre-Development Project Request for Proposals (RFP)

 FUNDS AWARDED

 FUNDS AWARDED will support activities from the date of award through September 30, 2026.
 While there is no specified minimum or maximum award, awards are recommended to be up to $1,000,000.
-A total of $9 million in funding is available, with the expectation that not all funds will be allocated in this first round of funding.
-A second funding opportunity is planned for the Spring or Summer of 2025.
+A total of $4 million in funding is available.

 APPLICATION AND FUNDING TIMELINE